ScienceComputing/Python_Programming/Data_Structure_Algorithm/Depth_First_Search.md

 ```

 ## Pre-order traversal
-- Traverse the current node, followed by the left subtree of the current node, and finally,the right subtree.
+- Traverse the current node, followed by the left subtree of the current node, and finally, the right subtree.
 Its complexity is $O(n)$ where n is the number of nodes.

 ```
 def pre_order(self, current_node):